P-p-H-d/mlib/README.md

 // To put in one header
 // Define a shared data that supports pushing/popping integer
+// Notice that we don't need to define the methods:
+// we just need to say if it exists by setting it to a non null value.
+// Only the value of SUBTYPE is mandatory.
 #define OPL (INIT(1),INIT_SET(1),SET(1),CLEAR(1),SUBTYPE(int),PUSH(1),POP(1))
 SHARED_PTR_DECL(shared_data, OPL)